JorgeG1016/scenario-runner/README.md

 # Command Runner

-The Command Runner is a Rust application used for sending user specified commands via an IO interface and processing the responses received on that interface.
+The Command Runner is a Rust application used for sending user specified commands via an IO connection and processing the responses received on that connection.

 ## Installation